 For most photographers, crisp, clear images are the goal, but that’s not always the case.
 Have you ever noticed how portraits focus on the main subject while the background is blurry?
 This draws the viewer’s eye precisely where you want it — a useful tool when you’re trying to highlight a strong focal point.

-Making the subject stand out in a portrait is the most common reason to blur out parts of a photo.
+Making the subject stand out in a portrait is the most common reason to blur background or parts of a photo.
 But blurring an image is also useful for making license plates unreadable or making faces unrecognizable.
 No matter what you want to use it for, blurring photos on your iPhone is a useful skill to keep in your back pocket.

 How to blur the background of your photos on iPhone